Matcha Info

 Why Does Matcha Have Health Benefits?

-Matcha contains antioxidants found in tea that are called catechins.
+Matcha contains antioxidants found in tea called catechins.
 This type of antioxidant is a potent free radical scavenger and is known to reduce inflammation.

 • Taken regularly, Matcha helps lower blood glucose, improve weight loss and support a healthy brain.